Supakornn/quartz/content/design/Monolithic.md

 ![[Pasted image 20250927051052.png]]

 A **monolithic architecture** is a traditional model of software development where the entire application is built as a single codebase.
-All components such as the user interface, business logic, and data access layer are tightly coupled and deployed together.
+All components are tightly coupled and deployed together.

 ### Characteristics
 - Simple to develop, test, and deploy in early stages